 Okay, not 100% of the time… but 98% of the time… a good game plan should eliminate your confusion.
 You know what to do, and you do it without pause.
 This then lets you see…

-3. Changes should happened quickly, when you have the right parenting tools.
+3. Changes should happen quickly when you have the right parenting tools.

 Rather than months or years, change should happen in days or weeks (for most parenting struggles).
 Contrary to much of what you read, children are remarkably resilient and they respond with remarkable adaptability to a clear and consistent game plan.
-They will learn to drop bad habits quickly, and adopt healthy habits rapidly…once you have clarity.
+They will learn to drop bad habits quickly and adopt healthy habits rapidly…once they have clarity.

 In a few days, I will cover principle two.
-Can you guess what single factor most quickly destroys the best parenting practice, and actually lays the seed for bigger failure.
+Can you guess what single factor most quickly destroys the best parenting practice, and lays the seed for bigger failure?
 Perhaps you already guessed it.
 If not, I will cover this Wednesday.

 For now, consider making life simpler.
 Put most of those books in the closet for now.
 Take a break.